MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 Microsoft Entra certificate-based authentication (CBA) enables organizations to configure their Microsoft Entra tenants to allow or require users to authenticate with X.509 certificates created by their Enterprise Public Key Infrastructure (PKI) for app and browser sign-in.
 This feature enables organizations to adopt phishing-resistant modern passwordless authentication by using an x.509 certificate.

-During sign-in, users will see also an option to authenticate with a certificate instead of entering a password.
+During sign-in, users also see an option to authenticate with a certificate instead of entering a password.
 If multiple matching certificates are present on the device, the user can pick which one to use.
 The certificate is validated against the user account and if successful, they sign in.

 <!---Clarify plans that are covered --->